 Dell is a tiny town located in the state of Arkansas.
 With a population of 184 people and just one neighborhood, Dell is the 298th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Dell is generally considered to be a blue-collar town.
-46.74% of the Dell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Dell is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Dell who work in office and administrative support (20.65%), teaching (7.61%), and art, media, and design (6.52%).
+Dell is a blue-collar town, with 44.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Dell is a town of transportation and shipping workers, sales and office workers, and service providers.
+There are especially a lot of people living in Dell who work in office and administrative support (21.52%), teaching (7.59%), and food service (6.33%).

 Of important note, Dell is also a town of artists.
 Dell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dell’s character.